sando38/helm-ejabberd/charts/ejabberd/README.md

 All configuration aspects can be found on ejabberd's [documentation page](https://docs.ejabberd.im/admin/configuration/).

+### Elector service to define a leader pod (chart version >= `0.6.0`)

+This chart uses an elector service to define an ejabberd leader pod to improve the robustness of the chart especially in the case of failures, etc. The elector requires some `RBAC` to create `leases`.
+The elector may be disabled in `.Values.elector.enabled`.

 ### Persistence and database

 In general, ejabberd admins should use a **SQL database** in production instead